Orange Aphids: How To Get Rid Of Orange Milkweed Aphids

 Not only do aphids have increasingly effective resistance to pesticides, but you may end up killing beneficial insects that are helping to control the aphid population.

-Instead, it’s best to stick with natural remedies.
+Instead, it’s best to stick with natural remedies for pest control.
 They can take a little longer but are more effective (and safer) in the long run.

 Essential Oils